Rethinking Person Re-Identification via Semantic-Based Pretraining: Proposed Method

 \subsection{Our VTBR Approach}

 In order to learn deep visual representations from textual annotations for Re-ID task, we introduce a semantic-based pretraining method VTBR based on our newly-built \textit{FineGPR-C} dataset.
-As illustrated in Fig.~\ref{fig4}, our VTBR framework consists of a visual backbone ResNet-50~\cite{he2016deep} and semantic backbone Transformer~\cite{vaswani2017attention}, which extracts visual features of images and textual features of caption respectively.
+As illustrated in Figure~\ref{fig4}, our VTBR framework consists of a visual backbone ResNet-50~\citep{he2016deep} and semantic backbone Transformer~\citep{vaswani2017attention}, which extracts visual features of images and textual features of caption respectively.
 Firstly, the visual features extracted from ResNet-50 are used to predict captions of pedestrian images by transformer networks.
-Following the~\cite{desai2021virtex}, we use projection layer to receive features from the visual backbone, then put them to the textual head to predict captions with transformers for images, which provides a learning signal to the visual backbone during pretraining.
-Note that we use the log-likelihood loss function to train the visual and semantic backbones in an end-to-end manner.
+Following the~\cite{desai2021virtex}, we use projection layer to receive features from the visual backbone, then put them to the textual head to predict captions with transformers for images, which adopts multiheaded self-attention both to propagate information of caption tokens and then provide a learning signal to the visual backbone during pretraining.
+Note that this projection layer is not used in downstream tasks.
+During training, we use the log-likelihood loss function to train the visual and semantic backbones in an end-to-end manner, which can be written as:

 where $\psi_{f}$, $\psi_{b}$ and $\phi$ mean forward transformer, backward transformer and ResNet-50 respectively. $T$ and $V$ denote textual feature and visual feature separately.
-Therefore, we train our entire VTBR model from scratch without any pretrained weight on our \textit{FineGPR-C} caption dataset, whereas they rely on pretrained transformer to extract textual features.
+Log-probabilities are predicted by the linear layer of the last Transformer layer over the token vocabulary.
+It is worth mentioning that both visual and semantic backbones are jointly trained to maximize the log-likelihood of the correct caption tokens.
+Instead of adopting pretrained weight on ImageNet dataset, we train our entire VTBR model from scratch on our \textit{FineGPR-C} caption dataset, whereas they rely on pretrained transformer to extract textual features.

-After obtaining the pretrained model based on our \textit{FineGPR-C} caption dataset, we perform downstream Re-ID evaluation continuously.
-Specifically, we adopt global features extracted by visual backbone ResNet-50 to perform metric learning.
-Note that we only modify the output dimension of the latest fully-connected layer to the number of training identities~\cite{xiang2021taking}.
+After obtaining the pretrained model based on our \textit{FineGPR-C} caption dataset, we perform downstream Re-ID evaluation\footnote[1]{In this work, we adopt a widely used open-source Re-ID backbone in~\cite{luo2019bag}, more details can be available at \url{https://github.com/michuanhaohao/reid-strong-baseline}.} continuously.
+Specifically, we adopt global features extracted by visual backbone ResNet-50 to perform metric learning, the pipeline for Re-ID task is illustrated in Figure~\ref{fig7}.
+It is worth mentioning that we only modify the output dimension of the latest fully-connected layer to the number of training identities~\citep{xiang2021taking}.
 During the period of testing, we extract the 2,048-dim pool-5 vector for retrieval under the Euclidean distance.